eugbyte/react-ts-webpack-starter/README.md

 # About
-A simple React starter template without using Create React App, with pre-configured
+A simple React starter template without using Create React App, with pre-configured:
 * TypeScript
 * webpack
 * tailwind